erwann-met/sqlalchemy-db-graphing/README.md

-# Sqlalchemy DB graphing tool
+# Sqlalchemy DB graphing tool version 0.2.0

 A module to display sqlalchemy database tables and keys as a graph.
 Inspired by https://pypi.org/project/sqlalchemy-schemadisplay/.